LiaTemplates/aframe/README.md

 ### `@AFRAME.model`

                          --{{0}}--
-Somethimes it might be convenient to load only a model, for this purpose you can make use of a reference-macro.
+Sometimes it might be convenient to load only a model, for this purpose you can make use of a reference-macro.
 All the last two macro-calls are identical and would work perfectly for absolute URLs.
 However, if you use the first type, which looks like a Markdown-reference, your resource will still be treated as a